saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-3-intern activities.typ

 )*

 \ \
-*Step 5*: Configure the jenkins project by adding *"Exectue shell"* build step and use the following shell script and save the configuration.
+- Configure the jenkins project by adding *"Exectue shell"* build step and use the following shell script and save the configuration.

 #box(
   width: 1fr,